CPSC-383/aegis/README.md

 ## AEGIS

-AEGIS is a survivor simulation used in CPSC 383.
+AEGIS is a survivor simulation game.
 This repo contains:

 - Server/engine (Python package) that runs simulations and exposes a WebSocket for the client
 - Client (Electron, React, TypeScript, Tailwind CSS) for visualizing and controlling simulations